CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 place.
 These items are generally something loaded into the scene by hand.
 Custom assets like hats, armor, jewelry, weapons, etc.

+Before running the script, have the model loaded in to the scene.
+The script will prompt you to select the correct object and accessory type.
+The selected object will be name-changed to reflect the accessory type and will probably be re-parented and have various other modifications enacted.

 This file has functions for preparing (positioning) different accessories, which will change depending on what accessories have currently been loaded in.
 Because of that, this is one of the few scripts with decent error handling.